Somerset Council

 Dr Orla Dunn, BSc, PgC LTHE, MPH, UKPHR, FFPH

 Orla has a background in health psychology and retains an interest in behaviour change and health research.
-She currently leads on population health management including, public health intelligence, and takes a lead role on cardiovascular health.
+She currently leads on health protection, population health management including, public health intelligence, and takes a lead role on cardiovascular health.
 She also fulfils the role of Specialty Tutor for Public Health for Somerset.

 Patsy Temple, MSc PH, MFPH UKPHR